Find the best options for hiking, biking, boating and picnicking your way through the nation’s capital.

 If you simply want to relax outdoors, pack a picnic and head to one of DC’s lovely public or private parks.

 Hillwood Estate, Museum and Gardens in Upper Northwest allows guests to picnic in the historic home’s gorgeous gardens.
 Meridian Hill Park, which was once a part of John Quincy Adams’ private estate, is run by the National Park Service today.
-The park still features the original cascading fountain and on Sundays, locals get together for a boisterous drum circle—and it’s a lovely place for a picnic.
+The park still features the original cascading fountain and on Sundays, locals get together for a boisterous drum circle.
+It’s also a lovely place for a picnic.

 The National Arboretum, a 446-acre park with a diversity of flora and fauna (bonsai trees, azaleas, flowering cherry trees to name a few) is also home to the Instagram-worthy original Capitol Columns.
 The park has designated areas for picnicking, as does Kenilworth Aquatic Gardens, another outdoor oasis featuring waterlilies, lotuses, bamboo and more on the banks of the Anacostia River.